 She has devoted much of her career to highlighting financial injustice, helping ordinary members of the public pro bono and explaining complex financial or economic issues for the layperson.
 She is highly regarded as a consumer champion.

-Ros was recently awarded a CBE for services to pensioners and pension provision and was the UK Government’s Business Champion for Older Workers from 2014 to 2015.
+Ros was awarded a CBE for services to pensioners and pension provision and was Director-General of Saga Group, the over 50s specialists from 2010 to 2013 and was the UK Government’s Business Champion for Older Workers from 2014 to 2015.
 She was elevated to the House of Lords in 2015 when she became Pensions Minister.

 Ros started her career as an academic at University College London, London School of Economics and at Harvard University, researching and publishing on UK pension policy, occupational pensions and retirement.

 After this, Ros managed institutional investment portfolios for 15 years, including pension funds, insurance funds and mutual funds, as well as advising central banks and private client fund managers.
 She was Head of International Equities at Chase Manhattan’s International Investment Operation in London, and a Director at Rothschild Asset Management and at NatWest Investment Management.

 She then established herself as a consultant specializing in pensions, savings, retirement and investment-related issues both from a practical and policy perspective.
-She was a consultant to the UK Treasury on the Myners Review of Institutional Investment and worked on pensions policy with the Number 10 Policy Unit.
+She was a consultant to the UK Treasury for the Myners Review of Institutional Investment and worked on pensions policy with the Number 10 Policy Unit.
 She has more recently become involved in social care issues, working with Government, charities, industry groups and official review bodies.

 She successfully spearheaded a multi-year campaign – totally unpaid – to achieve compensation for 150,000 workers who lost their final salary company pensions after being falsely assured by the Government that their pensions were completely safe, leading to the establishment of the Financial Assistance Scheme and the Pension Protection Fund.
 She also campaigned for compensation for the hundreds of thousands of Equitable Life victims.
 She was recently successful in highlighting the injustices of the UK annuity market and exposing the consumer detriment suffered by people buying unsuitable and irreversible annuity products.
 This contributed to the ending of automatic annuitisation for millions of future pension savers.